alikhuseynov/make3dOrganoid/README.md

 Image data was taken from Li et al., 2017 [Induction of Expansion and Folding in Human Cerebral Organoids](https://www.ncbi.nlm.nih.gov/pubmed/28041895)

-#### *Note: R version 3.3 was used here.* You will need to compile the packages/libraries that are used in [.Rmd script](https://github.com/alikhuseynov/make3dOrganoid/blob/master/scripts/main_scr_vignettes.Rmd)
+#### *Note: R version 3.3 was used here.* You will need to compile the packages/libraries that are used in [Rmd script](https://github.com/alikhuseynov/make3dOrganoid/blob/master/scripts/main_scr_vignettes.Rmd)